garygao333/opensidechat/README.md

-# UPenn Sidechat
+# OpenSidechat (Penn)

-An anonymous posting platform for University of Pennsylvania students, built with Next.js and Firebase.
+An anonymous posting platform for University of Pennsylvania students that's always free with no ads.

+## Summary of project

+OpenSideChat is a web application that allows users to create anonymous posts and comments.
+This is built in response to the Sidechat application becoming filled with advertisements.
+It is built using Next.js, TypeScript, and Firebase.

 ## Features

 - **Anonymous Posting**: Share thoughts and experiences without revealing your identity
-- **UPenn Email Verification**: Access restricted to verified UPenn email addresses
 - **Real-time Voting**: Upvote and downvote posts with instant updates
 - **Comment System**: Comment on posts with special tags (OP, #1, #2)
 - **Image Uploads**: Share photos along with text posts
 - **Post Sorting**: Posts ranked by popularity and recency
 - **Responsive Design**: Works seamlessly on desktop and mobile

-## Supported Email Domains

-- `@upenn.edu` - General UPenn students
-- `@sas.upenn.edu` - School of Arts & Sciences
-- `@seas.upenn.edu` - School of Engineering and Applied Science
-- `@wharton.upenn.edu` - Wharton School

 ## Tech Stack